Skip to content

 Perspective

 Whether in keyboard control or in gamepad control, you can select the viewpoint around which the robot orbits.
-In any of these perspective, forward moves away from you without changing height, back moves towards you.
+In any of these perspective but gripper, forward moves away from you without changing height, back moves towards you.
 Left orbits you counterclockwise, right orbits you clockwise.

 You can set the viewpoint to be any camera, the 3D viewport, or the seat tag, which is an Apriltag you can place anywhere in the room, such as near your seat.